YeetingWaterbottle/I-hate-spotify-ads/README.md

-<h1>if Your Spotify Installition is Different From The One in The Code, Please Change The Path.
-The Program is Still Not Finished.</h1>
+**<h2>if Your Spotify Installition Path is Different From The One in The Code, Please Change The Path.
+The Program is Still Not Finished.</h2>**

 I-hate-spotify-ads